Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Theoretical and empirical justification

 As for the covariates design, we generate $\z_i$ and $\x_i$ from

 where $\x_i\sim N(0,\Sigma) $ with $\Sigma_{ij} = 0.5^{|i-j|}$.
 We compare the finite sample performance of the proposed bootstrap-assisted R-Split and the bootstrap-assisted logistic regression with two benchmark methods: (1) a naive method with no bootstrap calibration, which directly uses the estimated maximum coefficient to estimate $\beta_{\max}$ and (2) the simultaneous method as discussed in \cite{dezeure2017high} and \cite{fuentes2018confidence}.
 For the desparsified Lasso \citep{zhang2014confidence}, we only consider the above-mentioned two benchmark methods: the naive method and the simultaneous method (without bootstrap calibration).
 For the R-Split method, we choose the model size via cross-validated GLM Lasso with a minimal model size equals 3.
-We report the coverage probability, the $\sqrt{n}$ scaled confidence interval length and the $\sqrt{n}$ scaled Monte Carlo bias along with their standard errors based on 1,000 Monte Carlo samples in Table \ref{table:hetero} and Table \ref{table:spurious-hetero}.
+We report the coverage probability, the $\sqrt{n}$ scaled confidence interval length and the $\sqrt{n}$ scaled Monte Carlo bias along with their standard errors based on 1,000 Monte Carlo samples in Table \ref{table:hetero}.

-Comparing the bootstrap-assisted methods with the naive methods, we observe that the bootstrap-assisted methods attain nominal-level coverage probabilities, while the naive methods are biased and under-covered.
-This comparison verifies the theoretical results in Section \ref{subsec:theory-power} that the proposed bootstrap calibration successfully adjusts for the selection bias.
+Comparing the bootstrap-assisted methods with the naive methods, we observe that the bootstrap-assisted methods have nominal-level coverage, while the naive methods are biased and under-covered.
+This comparison verifies the theoretical results in Section \ref{subsec:theory-power} that the proposed bootstrap calibration successfully reduces the winner's curse bias.

 Comparing the bootstrap-assisted methods with the simultaneous methods, we find that although simultaneous methods have higher coverage probabilities, the confidence intervals are rather long, implying that simultaneous methods are overly conservative.
 While our proposed inferential framework reaches the nominal-level coverage probabilities and has shorter confidence intervals leading to asymptotically sharp inference.